Exact Quench Dynamics from Thermal Pure Quantum States

 To compute the von Neumann entropy of a subsystem $A$, $S_A(t)$, we employ the replica trick, requiring the analytic continuation of the moments $\text{Tr}[\rho_A(t)^n]$ to $n \to 1$, where $\rho_A(t) =\text{Tr}_{\bar A}(e^{-iHt}|\Psi_\beta\rangle\langle\Psi_{\beta}|e^{iHt})$.
 The quantity $\text{Tr}[\rho_A(t)^n]$ is computed as a path integral on an $n$-sheeted Riemann surface representing the replicated spacetime.
 This problem can be mapped to a system of $n$ free Dirac fields on a single cylinder, where the replicas are coupled by twisted boundary conditions at the subsystem's endpoints \cite{Calabrese:2005}.

 In the bosonized language, these fermionic replica twists are implemented by the insertion of specific twist fields, $\mathcal{T}_k$ and $\bar{\mathcal{T}}_k$, where $k$ labels the replica mode after a Fourier transform in the replica index.
-For the free boson at the self-dual radius ($R=1$), these twist fields are primary vertex operators $V_{(\pm k, \pm k)}(y,\bar{y})=:e^{\pm i\frac{k}{n}(\varphi(y) + \bar{\varphi}(\bar{y}))}:$.
+For the massless Dirac fermion, or equivalently for the compact boson at the free-fermion radius ($R=1$), these fermionic replica twist fields are primary vertex operators $V_{(\pm k, \pm k)}(y,\bar{y})=:e^{\pm i\frac{k}{n}(\varphi(y) + \bar{\varphi}(\bar{y}))}:$.
 The crucial insight is that the geometry of the initial state preparation (the crosscap) effectively transforms the problem of computing the replicated partition function to that of computing a two-point function of these vertex operators on a Klein bottle $\mathcal{K}$.
 The total replicated partition function is then the product over all replica modes: